-You do not have to do anything special before you apply for disability.
-You can just jump right in and apply right now.
+You do not have to do anything special when you first apply for disability.
+You can just jump right in and apply right now and see how things go.

 You can do the things on this list any time.
 Before, during, or after you apply.
-But sooner is almost always better!
+Of course, sooner is always better!

-How to Read Your Records – Social Security will be reading your records and this is how they will make a decision.
+Social Security will be reading your records and this is how they will make a decision.
 Don’t you want to know what they will be reading?
 Of course you do!
-(Important: The records that you are given online or at the front desk are usually visit summaries, not your full records and treatment notes.
-You want full records.)
+Collect Your Records.
+Don’t forget to get all the secret doctor notes

 FIVE: HAVE GREAT DOCTOR VISITS